corda/corda-docs-portal/content/en/platform/corda/5.0-beta/managing-application-networks/creating/members/key-pairs.md

 ```
 ## Generate a Ledger Key Pair

-To assign a soft high security module (HSM) and generate a ledger key pair:
+To assign a soft hardware security module (HSM) and generate a ledger key pair:
 {{< tabs >}}
 {{% tab name="Bash"%}}
 ```shell